 COVID-19 UPDATE - The 2019 income tax return filing due date for Form 1040 tax returns for the US and Michigan are due by July 15, 2020.
 This is an automatic filing extension for unfiled tax returns that were not filed by April 15, 2020.
-If you have concerns about unfiled prior tax year returns or need to file your current 2019 tax returns, please contact tax attorney Andrew Steiger for assistance.
+If you have concerns about unfiled prior tax year returns or back taxes owed to the IRS, contact tax attorney Andrew Steiger for assistance.

 An extension to file your return is NOT an extension to pay any income tax debt.
 You will be assessed penalties if you pay a balance after July 15, 2020.

 A taxpayer's unfiled tax returns may go unnoticed by the IRS for a period of time, maybe a few years or more, but generally not forever.
 Taxpayers with unfiled tax returns can face potential criminal penalties if the failure to file returns was fraudulent or due to tax evasion.
 There is no statute of limitations for the IRS to assess tax and enforce the tax laws for unfiled tax returns.
 Penalties and interest continue to accumulate to the extent allowed by law for unfiled tax returns with a tax balance due.

 Further, the IRS does not have to wait for a taxpayer to file unfiled tax returns.
 If taxpayers do not file the tax returns themselves, the IRS has the power to file substitute tax returns on the taxpayer's behalf.
 The IRS has a policy that it will generally require unfiled returns to be filed for the most recent six years, but can make exceptions if fraud or evasion is suspected, including large unpaid tax debts.
 As you can imagine, the IRS does not make it a priority to minimize the tax due.